Find Property Tax Rates, Pay Online & Understand Your Bill

 Assessment

-The county assessor determines your property's market or assessed value, typically as a percentage of its full market value (assessment ratio varies by state).
+The county assessor determines your property's assessed value, which is often a fixed percentage of its market value (known as the assessment ratio).
+Assessed value is reviewed annually or every few years.

 Rate Application

-The effective tax rate (or millage rate) is applied to the assessed value.
-Rates are set annually by local authorities and can include county, city, school, and special district levies.
+Your local effective rate (or millage rate) is applied to the assessed value.
+Rates are determined annually by taxing entities like schools, cities, and counties to fund their annual budgets.

 Exemptions & Relief